-Calcium chloride (CaCl 2 ) is an ionic salt compound made of calcium and chlorine.
-Highly soluble in water, but remains solid at room temperature, and behaves as a typical ionic halide.
+Calcium chloride (CaCl 2 ) is a powerful ionic salt compound made up of calcium and chlorine.
+This remarkable substance is highly soluble in water, yet remains solid at room temperature, making it incredibly versatile.

 Calcium Chloride in Spirulina Production